masterjeef/stego-sharp/README.md

 >The probability of success is difficult to estimate; but if we never search the chance of success is zero.

-I also wanted to know what it would look like if all the color channels were utilized.
-See below
+#### What would it look like if all bits in each color channel were used?

+This experiment produced some cool visualizations of what what the embedded data looks like.
+See below.

 **Default** `x => true`            |  `x => x.Index % 3 == 0;`
 :-------------------------:|:-------------------------: